ssp21/ssp21-spec/ssp21.md

 Particular BitS implementations could potentially use some metadata in certificates to limit or constrain what is allowed during a particular communication session.
-How this metadata is used or configured to limit permissions for a particular protocol is outside the scope of SSP21<!--- This implies that the "lite" certificate format allows for extensions -->.
+How this metadata is used or configured to limit permissions for a particular protocol is outside the scope of SSP21<!-- RLC: This implies that the "lite" certificate format allows for extensions -->.

 ## Protection from replay

-Both endpoints of the session shall be able to detect replayed session messages.<del> The most common mechanism used to protect against replay is including an increasing nonce (i.e. counter) with each message over which the MAC is calculated.
-Alternative schemes like challenge-response use a unique random nonce for each session message at the expense of more communication messages.</del><!--- Not a requirement -->

-Although the protocol needs to be secure from replay, it does not need to ensure that all messages are delivered in order, as SCADA protocols like DNP3 automatically handle retries at a higher level.
+Both endpoints of the session shall be able to detect replayed session messages.
+Although the protocol needs to be secure from replay, it does not necessarily need to ensure that all messages are delivered in order, as SCADA protocols like DNP3 automatically handle retries at a higher level.
+The protocol will support two modes: one that strictly enforces packet order over (TCP) and a more tolerant mode that allows any new (non-replayed) packet to pass over serial or UDP.

 ## Session message “time of validity”

 Since SSP21 is designed to protect control protocols with particular timing constraints, undesirable behavior could occur if an attacker held back a series of authenticated control messages and then replayed them in rapid succession.
-To eliminate this mode of attack, both parties will exchange a relative time-base in milliseconds during the key agreement handshake.
-Session messages shall include a timestamp in the destination node's time base indicating the last possible time at which the message should be accepted.
+To eliminate this mode of attack, both parties record their own relative time-base in milliseconds during session establishment.
+Session messages shall include a timestamp in milliseconds since this common time point that indicates the last possible moment when the packet should be accepted.

 Implementations will have to make these timing parameters configurable so that they can be tuned for the latency and bandwidth of any particular network.
 As relative clock drift can occur, sessions may need to renegotiated more